 Auto plants are converted to produce war materials, and Michigan becomes known as the “Arsenal of Democracy.”

 1957 – The Two Peninsulas are Connected

-The five-mile Mackinac Bridge opens on November 1.
-Just in time for deer hunting.
+The five-mile Mackinac Bridge opens on November 1, just in time for deer hunting.
 One of the longest suspension bridges in the entire world is the Mackinac Bridge.
-It is a little more than five miles long and connects the upper and lower peninsulas of Michigan.
+It is a little more than five miles long and connects Michigan’s upper and lower peninsulas.
 It connects Lake Michigan and Lake Huron by spanning the Mackinac Straits.
 The “Mighty Mac” was constructed over the course of three years, becoming operational in 1957.

 The Mackinac Bridge is the world’s longest suspension bridge overall, but its main span is just the 24th longest in the world.
 In the United States, it is the third-longest important stretch.